-- F5° BIG-IP° Access Policy Manager° (APM) for user authentication. - F5° BIG-IP° Advanced Firewall Manager (AFM) to protect against denial-of-service. - F5° BIG-IP° Advanced WAF° to protect against common vulnerabilities (CVEs) and web exploits, targeted attacks, and advanced threats. - F5° Secure Web Gateway Services or an F5 URLF subscription for URL categorization. - An F5° IP Intelligence Services subscription for IP reputation services.
+- F5® BIG-IP® Access Policy Manager® (APM) for user authentication. - F5® Secure Web Gateway Services or URL Filtering for URL categorization. - F5® IP Intelligence Services for IP reputation services.

 BIG-IP LTM add-on software license mode

 This option supports all F5® BIG-IP® iSeries® and older F5 platforms and has no specific restrictions on additional F5 software modules (including the above software services).
 This option is suited for environments that need to deploy BIG-IP SSL Orchestrator on an existing F5 device or have other functions that must run on the same device.